-As a child, Victor Roman would receive art pieces by mail from his uncle.
-Each drawing was in pen but the surface would vary.
-Victor later discovered that his uncle was sending these from San Quentin State Prison.
-The drawings helped ground his uncle and keep him connected to life outside of prison throughout his long years of confinement.
-It was the beautiful craftsmanship and extreme detail of these pieces that inspired Victor’s love for art, and is echoed through the art Victor produces.
+As a child, Victor Roman would receive art pieces in the mail from his uncle.
+Roman later discovered that his uncle was sending these from San Quentin State Prison.
+The drawings helped ground Roman’s uncle and kept him connected to life outside of prison through years of confinement.
+It was the beautiful craftsmanship and extreme detail of these drawings that inspired Victor’s love for art.

-Victor Roman’s dedication for this craft drives him to sketch and paint from early morning late into the night.
-His passion has grown exponentially over the past 3 years while studying at Palomar College.
-His pieces invoke viewers to consider new perspectives, and challenge their perceptions.
+Victor’s passion has grown exponentially over the past three years while studying at Palomar College.
+His pieces invite viewers to consider new perspectives and challenge their current perceptions.

 Music is a large part of Victor’s life.
 The artist finds himself drawn to artists such as Aesop Rock, J. Cole, and Led Zeppelin.
 Victor’s art is influenced by a variety of music from different parts of the world.
 The culturally diverse sounds help inspire his work.

 The art at distinctionart.com presents a snapshot of Victor’s journey over the past three years.
 Each beautiful art piece is painted on wood; a craft taken on by few artists.
 If you have the opportunity to visit him in studio, he will be happy to turn up the volume and introduce you to the sounds that inspire him.